 Changes to treatment and care

-Early diagnosis of cancer offers opportunities for the best outcome, and the NHS is encouraging anyone with symptoms they are concerned about to contact their doctor.
+The NHS continues to encourage anyone with symptoms they are concerned about to contact their doctor.
 GP surgeries are able to offer online consultations and telephone triage so that people do not have to attend in person unless absolutely necessary.